 - Internationally recognised prizes, awards, patents, honours, membership of one of the four learned academies or comparable organisations etc;

-- Reports of eight referees, of which the majority are international if appropriate and possible;
+- Reports of six referees, of which the majority are international if appropriate and possible; and

 - There is an expectation that all nominees will have a close association with UNSW in that research income by way of grant support will be administered through the grants research office at UNSW.

-The Vice-Chancellor has the authority to confirm Scientia Professorship appointments and in doing so will ensure that those recommended for appointments have adhered to the guiding principles and values of the University and that hey have adhered at all times to the University's Code of Conduct.
+The President and Vice-Chancellor has the authority to confirm Scientia Professorship appointments and in doing so will ensure that those recommended for appointments have adhered to the guiding principles and values of the University and that hey have adhered at all times to the University's Code of Conduct.

-Note: The Vice-Chancellor may decide not to seek nominations in any scheduled year, for example, if the current proportion of the Professoriate who are Scientia Professors is close to or exceeds the proportion of the Professoriate to the total academic staff of the university.
+Note: The President and Vice-Chancellor may decide not to seek nominations in any scheduled year, for example, if the current proportion of the Professoriate who are Scientia Professors is close to or exceeds the proportion of the Professoriate to the total academic staff of the University.

-- 1. Members of the Professoriate should convey nominations, by 30 July and in confidence, to the relevant Dean or the Rector of UNSW CANBERRA.
+- Members of the Professoriate should convey nominations, by Monday 25 July 2016 and in confidence, to the relevant Dean or the Rector of UNSW Canberra.

-- 2. Deans / Rector may seek further confidential advice from senior colleagues as to the suitability of potential nominees.
+- Deans / Rector may seek further confidential advice from senior colleagues as to the suitability of potential nominees.
 It is those nominees whose names the Dean / Rector plans forwarding to the University Scientia Professor Committee who will be asked by their Dean/Rector if they wish to be considered for appointment as Scientia Professor.
-The Deans/ Rector should finalise their list of nominees as soon as possible and are encouraged to consider the gender balance of their list of nominees.
-The Deans/ Rector should affirm that each nominee adheres to what we value as a University.
+The Dean / Rector should finalise their list of nominees as soon as possible and are encouraged to consider the gender balance of their list of nominees.
+The Dean / Rector should affirm that each nominee adheres to what we value as a University.

-- 3. The Dean / Rector in conjunction with the relevant Head of School (or past Head of School if the current Head is a nominee) will prepare a list of names of possible referees agreed to by the nominee.
-From this list eight will be selected by the Dean / Rector in conjunction with the Head of School.
+- The Dean / Rector in conjunction with the relevant Head of School (or past Head of School if the current Head is a nominee) will prepare a list of names of possible referees agreed to by the nominee.
+From this list six will be selected by the Dean / Rector in conjunction with the Head of School.
 Referees will usually be internationally distinguished peers.

-- 6. The University Scientia Professor Committee will consider all documentation in respect of each nominee and make recommendations to the Vice-Chancellor.
+- The University Scientia Professor Committee will consider all documentation in respect of each nominee and make recommendations to the President and Vice-Chancellor.

-- 7. The University Scientia Professor Committee shall comprise the Vice-Chancellor (chair), the Deputy Vice-Chancellor (Research), the Deputy Vice-Chancellor (Academic), the President of the Academic Board and four current serving Scientia Professors nominated by the Vice-Chancellor and drawn from a cross section of disciplines from within the University and with regard to gender balance.
+- The University Scientia Professor Committee shall comprise the President and Vice-Chancellor (chair), the Senior Deputy Vice-Chancellor, the Deputy Vice-Chancellor (Research), the President of the Academic Board and five current serving Scientia Professors nominated by the President and Vice-Chancellor and drawn from a cross section of disciplines from within the University and with regard to gender balance.

-- 8. The December meeting of Council will be informed by the Vice-Chancellor of appointments to Scientia Professorships.
+- The December meeting of Council will be informed by the President and Vice-Chancellor of appointments to Scientia Professorships.

 4. Nominees Documentation

-• A full curriculum vitae showing academic and professional qualifications as well as appointments, honours, awards, prizes and membership of the learned academies or equivalent organisations.
-Details of research student supervision, publications, research grants, and work other than publications to be considered as achievement in research should be included and reported according to the norms of the nominee's discipline.
+- A full curriculum vitae showing academic and professional qualifications as well as appointments, honours, awards, prizes and membership of the learned academies or equivalent organisations.
+Details of research student supervision, publications, research grants and work other than publications to be considered as achievement in research should be included and reported according to the norms of the nominee's discipline.
 The onus is on the nominee to provide concise evidence and data that clearly supports the case being presented.
-As part of the documentation nominees should complete the Research and Related Activities Form (refer to Academic Promotion documentation on the HR website).
+As part of the documentation, nominees should complete the Research and Related Activities Form (refer to Academic Promotion documentation on the HR website).

-• It is also the responsibility of the Dean of the Faculty to provide a nomination letter which briefly outlines the merits of the nomination.
+- It is also the responsibility of the Dean of the Faculty or Rector, UNSW Canberra, to provide a nomination letter which briefly outlines the merits of the nomination.

 5. Renomination Procedure

-• Prior to the official announcement of a Scientia Professor Round by the Vice-Chancellor, Deans will confer with the current Scientia Professor(s) within their respective Faculty whose terms is due to expire.
+- Prior to the official announcement of a Scientia Professor Round by the President and Vice-Chancellor, Deans / Rector will confer with the current Scientia Professor(s) within their respective Faculty whose terms is due to expire.

-• For those Scientia Professors who wish to be renominated, the Dean will provide the following documentation
+- For those Scientia Professors who wish to be renominated, the Dean / Rector will provide the following documentation:

-(i) The relevant Deans recommendation on the merits of the case for re - appointment
+(i) The relevant Dean / Rector's recommendation on the merits of the case for re - appointment

-• In cases where current Scientia Professors have been renominated, the nomination will be considered in the first instance by a sub-committee of the Universitys Scientia Professor Committee namely the Deputy Vice Chancellor (Academic), the Deputy Vice Chancellor (Research) and the President of the Academic Board.
+- In cases where current Scientia Professors have been renominated, the nomination will be considered in the first instance by a sub-committee of the University's Scientia Professor Committee namely the Senior Deputy Vice-Chancellor, the Deputy Vice-Chancellor (Research) and the President of the Academic Board.

-• The sub-committee will then provide a recommendation to the Vice-Chancellor as to whether the nominee should be re- appointed as a Scientia Professor for a further term or whether the nominees application needs to be assessed by the Universitys Scientia Professor Committee.
+- The sub-committee will then provide a recommendation to the President and Vice-Chancellor as to whether the nominee should be re- appointed as a Scientia Professor for a further term or whether the nominee's application needs to be assessed by the University's Scientia Professor Committee.

 The final decision on whether or not an appointment as Scientia Professor is to be recommended to Council is made by the Scientia Professorship Committee on the evidence presented.
-This decision must be in accordance with the University's policy on equal employment opportunity and is a qualitative judgment, in the context of the documentation provided, by the duly constituted committee recommending to Council.
+This decision must be in accordance with the University's Equity and Diversity Policy Statement and is a qualitative judgment, in the context of the documentation provided, by the duly constituted committee recommending to Council.
 No provision for an appeal against a decision can be made except in cases where there has been significant breach of fair and proper procedures.
-Where there are grounds for considering that such a breach has occurred, nominees may appeal directly to the Vice-Chancellor, who will ensure that the matter is fully investigated.
-Before such an appeal can be made, the unsuccessful nominee must have sought feedback on the reasons for the University's decision from the Deputy Vice-Chancellor (Academic).
+Where there are grounds for considering that such a breach has occurred, nominees may appeal directly to the President and Vice-Chancellor, who will ensure that the matter is fully investigated.
+Before such an appeal can be made, the unsuccessful nominee must have sought feedback on the reasons for the University's decision from the Senior Deputy Vice-Chancellor.